Alaska Sea Duck Hunting

 The boat is equipped with a Red Dot engine heater to provide additional heat while the engines are running and there is a Webasto diesel furnace to provide heat at all times.

-There is a heated bathroom that is accessed from the exterior of the boat, so it is isolated from the main cabin.
+There is a heated bathroom that is accessed from the exterior of the boat, so it is isolated from the main cabin, however there is not a shower.

-2020 Alaska Sea Duck Hunt Package will includeThis hunt is a Guided Alaska Sea Duck Hunting Adventure.
-The package includes 3 days sea duck hunting & 2 nights stay aboard the F/V Strait Crazy (Meals included) in Remote Prince William Sound.
+2022 Alaska Sea Duck Hunt Package will includeThis hunt is a Guided Alaska Sea Duck Hunting Adventure.
+The most common package includes 4 days sea duck hunting & 3 nights stay aboard the F/V Strait Crazy (Meals included) in Remote Prince William Sound.

-Bird Processing and storage is included.
-Shipping of birds is not included, however shipping boxes are available for purchase at the Crazy Shack in Whittier.
+Bird packaging and storage is included.
+Shipping of birds is not included, however shipping boxes are available for purchase at the Crazy Shack in Whittier or at Cabelas in Anchorage.

 The boat typically departs from the dock at around 8:00am the morning of the trip and returns at around 5 pm the last day of the trip.
 Note: Departure and Return times fluctuate slightly based on the amount of available daylight.